Ferrari Special Editions & One Offs

 Base Car: Ferrari Enzo

-American Ferrari collector James Glickenhaus eventually agreed to back the project by commissioning his car as a modern homage to great Ferrari sports racing cars such as the 330 P3/4, 512 S, 312 P, and 333 SP on the last unregistered U.S.-spec Enzo chassis.
-Upon seeing the P4/5, the president of Ferrari Luca di Montezemolo felt that the car deserved to be officially badged as a Ferrari and agreed that its official name would be "Ferrari P 4/5 by Pininfarina".
+American Ferrari collector James Glickenhaus commissioned this car as a modern homage to great Ferrari sports racing cars such as the 330 P3/4, 512 S, 312 P, and 333 SP on the last unregistered U.S.-spec Enzo chassis.
+Upon seeing the P4/5, the president of Ferrari Luca di Montezemolo felt it should be officially badged as a Ferrari and agreed that its official name would be "Ferrari P 4/5 by Pininfarina".
+Learn More

 Vignale Ferrari Specials & One-Offs